Grav CMS vs WordPress for small business websites

 Small Sites Rarely Get Edited; No Point Having a CMS

 For small websites that feature minimal content or remain relatively static, the overhead of a full-fledged Content Management System (CMS) like WordPress is often unnecessary.
 A CMS is equipped with numerous features and tools designed for managing large volumes of content, which can overwhelm users when these capabilities aren’t needed.
-Instead, static HTML sites can be simpler to create, maintain, and host, without the complexities of a database or backend processing.
-This simplicity not only minimizes resource usage—benefiting hosting costs and performance—but also eliminates the ongoing maintenance burdens that a CMS requires, allowing for quicker, manual updates when necessary.
+Instead, static HTML sites can be simpler to create, maintain, and host, without the complexities of a database backend.

 Slow, Needs Performance Tuning